 What is a bias?
 Standard philosophical views of both implicit and explicit bias focus this question on the representations one harbors, e.g., stereotypes or implicit attitudes, rather than the ways in which those representations (or other mental states) are manipulated.
 I call this approach representationalism.
-In this paper, I argue that representationalism taken as a general theory of bias is a mistake because it conceptualizes social bias in ways that do not fully capture the phenomenon.
-Crucially, this view fails to capture a heretofore neglected possibility of bias, one that influences an individual’s beliefs about and actions toward other people, but is, nevertheless, nowhere represented in that individual’s cognitive repertoire.
-In place of representationalism, I develop a functional account of bias that avoids problems posed toward other non-representationalist approaches by regarding bias as a mental entity that takes propositional mental states as inputs and returns propositional mental states as outputs in a way that instantiates, or at the very least mimics, inferences on the basis of an individual’s social group membership.
+In this paper, I argue that representationalism taken as a general theory of psychological social bias is a mistake because it conceptualizes bias in ways that do not fully capture the phenomenon.
+Crucially, this view fails to capture a heretofore neglected possibility of bias, one that influences an individual's beliefs about or actions toward others, but is, nevertheless, nowhere represented in that individual's cognitive repertoire.
+In place of representationalism, I develop a functional account of psychological social bias that characterizes it as a mental entity that takes propositional mental states as inputs and returns propositional mental states as outputs in a way that instantiates social-kind inductions.
 This functional characterization leaves open which mental states and processes bridge the gap between the inputs and outputs, ultimately highlighting the diversity of candidates that can serve this role.

 Algorithmic Bias: on the Implicit Biases of Social Technology, forthcoming, Synthese, http://philsci-archive.pitt.edu/17169/

 Often machine learning programs inherit social patterns reflected in their training data without any directed effort by programmers to include such biases.
 Computer scientists call this algorithmic bias.
 This paper explores the relationship between machine bias and human cognitive bias.
-In it, I argue similarities between algorithmic and cognitive biases indicate a horrifying sense in which sources of bias emerge out of seemingly innocuous patterns of information processing.
-This emergent bias obscures the existence of the bias itself, making it difficult to identify, mitigate, or evaluate using standard resources in epistemology and ethics.
+In it, I argue similarities between algorithmic and cognitive biases indicate a disconcerting sense in which sources of bias emerge out of seemingly innocuous patterns of information processing.
+The emergent nature of this bias obscures the existence of the bias itself, making it difficult to identify, mitigate, or evaluate using standard resources in epistemology and ethics.
 I demonstrate these points in the case of mitigation techniques by presenting what I call 'the Proxy Problem'.
-One reason biases resist revision: cognitive biases, like machine biases, can rely on proxy attributes, seemingly innocuous attributes that correlate with socially-sensitive attributes, serving as proxies for the socially-sensitive attributes themselves.
-I argue that in both human and algorithmic domains, this problem presents a common dilemma for mitigation since attempts to discourage reliance on proxy attributes risk a trade-off with judgement accuracy.
+One reason biases resist revision is that they rely on proxy attributes, seemingly innocuous attributes that correlate with socially-sensitive attributes, serving as proxies for the socially-sensitive attributes themselves.
+I argue that in both human and algorithmic domains, this problem presents a common dilemma for mitigation: attempts to discourage reliance on proxy attributes risk a tradeoff with judgement accuracy.
 This problem, I contend, admits of no purely algorithmic solution.

-The Psychology of Bias (forthcoming in An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind, edited by Erin Beeghly and Alex Madva)
+The Psychology of Bias, 2020, in An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind, Erin Beeghly and Alex Madva (eds.), Routledge, Penultimate Draft

 What’s going on in the head of someone with an implicit bias?
 Psychological and philosophical attempts to answer this question have centered on one of two distinct data patterns displayed in studies of individuals with implicit biases: divergence and rational responsiveness.
 However, explanations focused on these different patterns provide different, often conflicting answers to the question.
 In this chapter, I provide a literature review that addresses these tensions in data, method, and theory in depth.
 I begin by surveying the empirical data concerning patterns of divergence and rational responsiveness.
 Next, I review the psychological theories that attempt to explain these patterns.
 Finally, I suggest that tensions in the psychological study of implicit bias highlight the possibility that implicit bias is, in fact, a heterogeneous phenomenon, and thus, future work on implicit bias will likely need to abandon the idea that all implicit biases are underwritten by the same sorts of states and process.